Special subvarieties in Mumford-Tate varieties: Proof of Theorem

 In this section we prove Theorem~\ref{Theorem3}.
 From this, Theorem~\ref{Theorem1} and Theorem~\ref{Theorem2} follow, as we showed in the introduction.

 We assume conditions (BIG) and (RPC) and look at a smooth and horizontal subvariety $Y^0 \hookrightarrow X$, where $X=\Gamma \backslash G(\R)/K$ is a (connected) Mumford-Tate variety.

 We choose a base point $y \in \bigcup_i C_i^0$.
-Note that $X$ carries a universal family of Hodge structure $\V$ as a local system.
-It does not underly a variation of Hodge structures in general, since Griffiths transversality may not hold.
+Note that $X$ carries a family of $\Q$-Hodge structures $\V$ as a local system.
+It does not underly a variation of $\Q$-Hodge structures in general, since Griffiths transversality may not hold.
 However, when restricted to $Y^0$, or the curves $C_i^0$, this will be the case, since $Y^0$ is horizontal.
 We now consider the restriction of $\V$ to $Y^0$ only.
-Choose any finitely generated, irreducible sub local system $\W \subset \V^\otimes$ of even weight $2p$ and defined over $\Q$, where $\V^\otimes$ is the full tensor algebra generated by tensor powers of $\V$ and its dual.
-We denote the fiber of $\W_\Q$ over $y$ by $W_{y,\Q}$.
-Let $(E,\vartheta)$ be the Higgs bundle corresponding to $\W$ under the Simpson correspondence \cite{simpson}.